Disclaimer: I do not own Twilight

 The blond whistled, "Okay, we can get past the legalities.
 When can I take you out?"
 My hands balled up into fists.
 Everyone was fully aware of what he really meant when he posed that question, especially with the statement he'd started off with.

 "There are other people waiting for help," getting no reaction from the blond, she continued.

 "I will get someone to forcibly remove you if you don't leave," the girl's frustration was now ringing clear in her voice.
 I was amazed at how she was managing to keep her cool despite these ridiculous advances.
 Rosalie would've dealt with a similar situation entirely differently.
 In fact, I could tell she was getting ready to, by her clenched jaw and balled fists.

 Upon making eye contact with his red irises, my own eyes narrowed, before actually realizing how brave this girl had been for standing up to a guy who could've easily killed her with one move.

-My family wore similar expressions of disgust on their faces as the man left our sight, but finally, with his body gone, we were allowed the chance to zone in on the girl all of this ungodly attention had been directed to.
+My family wore similar expressions of disgust on their faces as the vampire left our line of sight, but finally, with his body gone, we were allowed the chance to zone in on the girl all of this ungodly attention had been directed to.

 Against my own control, my jaw went slack, and I felt weirdly frozen, just staring at her.
 It was like no matter how hard I tried, I physically could not tear my eyes away.